-Moog's foundational position in the world of synthesis is well-known: Robert Moog was, of course, one of the first creators of a modular synthesizer system in the 1960s.
-Since then, Moog worked to popularize the synthesizer as an instrument altogether—working closely with musicians in all styles to create devices that met both their technical and their musical demands.
-And that's part of what made Moog so special: he wasn't just designing machines...he was designing tools that expanded a musician's capacity for expression.
+Moog's foundational position in the world of synthesis is well-known: Dr. Robert (Bob) Moog was, of course, one of the first creators of a modular synthesizer system, developing his original synthesizers in the 1960s.
+Since then, Moog worked to popularize the synthesizer as an instrument altogether—collaborating closely with musicians of all styles to create devices that met both their technical and their musical demands.
+And that's part of what made Moog's inventions so special: he wasn't just designing machines...he was designing tools that expanded a musician's capacity for expression.

 Moog + the Modular Explosion

 As time would have it, we didn't really have to wait for long.
-Today, we find ourself in a world with semi-modular Moog keyboard synths like the Grandmother and Matriarch, along with three readily available Eurorack-friendly desktop synthesizers—the Mother-32, the DFAM, and the Subharmonicon.
-This trio of desktop synths in particular represent, for me, one of the most significant developments in commercial synth design this decade: affordable, high-quality, compact desktop-format semi-modular instruments produced by a long-established company.
+Today, we find ourself in a world with semi-modular Moog keyboard synths like the Grandmother and Matriarch, along with four readily available Eurorack-friendly desktop synthesizers—Mavis, Mother-32, DFAM, and Subharmonicon.
+This family of desktop synths in particular represent, for me, one of the most significant developments in commercial synth design this decade: affordable, high-quality, compact desktop-format semi-modular instruments produced by a long-established and highly-revered company.
 This modern archetype in synth design is perfect for musicians coming from all angles: it's a way for modular synthesists to add the real Moog sound into their setups, sure, but it's also a way for keyboardists and young musicians to dip their toes into the flexible and alluring world of modular synthesis with a brand that they know they can trust and a sound that they know will fit into their music.

 From the perspective of a modular-focused retailer, these Moog synths are a spectacular way to get started with modular synthesis.
 Experienced musicians and complete newcomers often come our way knowing that they want to dive into the modular workflow—and often, they know that they want to start out with a Moog.
 Since these synths are fully Eurorack-compatible (in fact, you can even remove them from their dedicated cases and mount them in a Eurorack case), they can act as an immediate bridge into this unfamiliar world—and due to their semi-modular nature, it's easy to get them up and running in a musical application.
 But the big question then emerges: Which one should I choose?

-Let's take a look at each of these three synths and point out what makes each so special—perhaps looking things over, you'll start to understand which one is right for you.
+Let's take a look at each of these four synths and point out what makes each so special—perhaps looking things over, you'll start to understand which one is right for you.

 Mother-32: Bass and Lead Machine

-The first member of Moog's desktop semi-modular family, the Mother-32 is designed after the workflow of a classic Moog subtractive monosynth.
+The original entry into Moog's desktop semi-modular family, the Mother-32 is modeled after the workflow of a classic Moog subtractive monosynth.
 It's a great choice for musicians looking for a classic Moog synth voice for making heavy-hitting basslines or soaring leads, with everything a complete instrument needs built right in.

 Mother-32's analog signal architecture includes a saw/pulse oscillator, an internal noise source, a switchable highpass/lowpass filter, a VCA, a dedicated LFO, and an AR envelope generator.
 With options for portamento, pulse width modulation, and FM from the internal LFO and envelope, the single oscillator can produce an astounding and staggering range of rich, heavy raw tones.
 Of course, much of the magic of a Moog instrument is what happen next: the filter.
 The Mother-32's filter can process a blend of the internal oscillator and noise or external signals, and imparts a distinct sonic character on everything that comes through it.
-Using Moog's famous transistor ladder design, this circuit imparts a warmth and presence that in some ways put Moog on the map—and when you turn that cutoff knob, you'll instantly say, "Oh—that's the sound I've been hearing all my life."
-Add some resonance and you're in a land of squelchy sweeps—crank it up all the way, and the filter can even self-oscillate, acting as a secondary sound source perfect for combining with the oscillator itself.
+Using Moog's famous transistor ladder design, this circuit imparts a warmth and presence that in some ways put Moog on the map.
+When you turn that cutoff knob, you'll instantly say, "Oh—that's the sound I've been hearing all my life."
+Add some resonance and you're in a land of squelchy sweeps; crank it up all the way, and the filter can even self-oscillate, acting as a secondary sound source perfect for combining with the oscillator itself.
+The filter can also operate in both lowpass and highpass modes for additional sonic opportunities.

 While there are dedicated internal modulation routings from the envelope and LFO to the oscillator and filter respectively, one of the other key features of the Mother-32 is its 32-point patch bay.
 Because the Mother-32 is semi-modular, you don't necessarily need to make use of the patch bay in order to get it creating sound: it has a normalled internal signal path which will cover your bases for a huge range of classic synth sounds.
 However, for those curious about experimenting with modular synthesis, the patch bay is a portal to a whole new world of interaction—a world where any signal can affect any other part of the instrument, and completely new ways of playing the instrument can be discovered.